SentryMan/Reactive-Dynamo-Guide/README.md

  This guide is made for you.

  It explains all the operations in the above repository.
+ This guide assumes that you're at least somewhat familiar with reactive programming and reactive types.
 It also assumes you have set up the basic AWS CLI.

 ## Dependencies